SS Bremen (1928)

-SS Bremen was a German-built ocean liner constructed for the Norddeutscher Lloyd line (NDL) to work the transatlantic sea route.
-Bremen was notable for her bulbous bow construction, high-speed engines, and low, streamlined profile.
+SS Bremen was a German-built ocean liner constructed for the German shipping company Norddeutscher Lloyd (NDL) to work the transatlantic sea route.
+Launched in 1928, Bremen was notable for her high-speed engines and low, streamlined profile.
 At the time of her construction, she and her sister ship Europa were the two most advanced high-speed steam turbine ocean liners of their day.
 The German pair sparked an international competition in the building of large, fast, luxurious ocean liners that were national symbols and points of prestige during the pre-war years of the 1930s.
 She held the Blue Riband, and was the fourth ship of NDL to carry the name Bremen.

 History

-Also known as TS Bremen – for Turbine Ship – Bremen and her sister were designed to have a cruising speed of 27.5 kn, allowing a crossing time of five days.
+Bremen and her sister were designed to have a cruising speed of 27.5 kn, allowing a crossing time of five days.
 This speed enabled Norddeutscher Lloyd to run regular weekly crossings with two ships, a feat that normally required three.
 It was claimed that Bremen briefly reached speeds of 32 kn during her sea trials.